Open-Systems-Pharmacology/OSP-Qualification-Reports/.github/assets/index_1.md

 ## PBPK Platform Qualification for Drug-Drug Interactions, Pediatric Extrapolation, and Disease Populations

-This library provides **qualification reports** from the [Open Systems Pharmacology](https://www.open-systems-pharmacology.org/) project that validate the predictive performance of the PBPK modeling platform **PK-Sim®** (as part of the **Open Systems Pharmacology (OSP) Suite**) for specific pharmacological use cases.
+This library provides **qualification reports** from the [Open Systems Pharmacology](https://www.open-systems-pharmacology.org/) project that assess the predictive performance of the PBPK modeling platform **PK-Sim®** (as part of the **Open Systems Pharmacology (OSP) Suite**) for specific pharmacological use cases.
 Reports are regenerated with each OSP Suite release.

 ### How to Use These Reports

 Each qualification report in this library includes:

 - **HTML Report**: Comprehensive qualification report with modeling details, validation data, and simulation results
-- **PDF Report**: Downloadable report for offline reference and regulatory submissions
+- **PDF Report**: Downloadable report for offline reference

 These reports cover the following areas: